NiiazalyDzhumaliev/shooter-game/README.md

 # shooter-game
-A shooter game usong Phaser
+A shooter game using Phaser